-Top 6 tips on helping young children with their speech, language and communication development at home
+Top tips to help young children with their speech, language and communication development at home

 Now we’re on the way to getting back on our feet, let’s see how we can build on those language skills at home using the ‘communication pyramid’ as a guide.
 As a Speech and Language Therapist, I often get asked how language skills can be supported at home and I always direct parents to this communication pyramid.